Mistralys/series-manager/README.md

 # Series Manager

-Web-based tool for keeping track of TV series watched and stored locally on disk, with [TheTVDB][] integration to fetch episode information.
+Web-based tool for keeping track of TV series watched and stored locally on disk, with optional [TheTVDB][] integration to fetch episode information.

+## Features

+- Keep a list of series, add links to TVDB and IMDB.
+- Keep track of seasons and episodes watched.
+- With a TVDB subscription, fetch season and episode details (optional).
+- Detect which episodes match video files locally on the disk.
+- Select favorites and archive older series.
+- Add links to other services to search by name.
+- UI in English, German and French.

 ## Requirements